wpears/webmap-training/Readme.md

 Another server exercise:
-Show you that publishing services isn't really hard.
+Show that publishing services isn't really hard.
 When you run into issues, usually there are proscribed solutions.

 Publish three services
   -Depth
   -Elevation
   -Change
   -Fix associated errors in the services

-ArcGIS Javascript API

-Libraries!~
-  -dojo
-  -jquery
+Show how twopane can be used for complex usecases simply

 End of Day 1~